srs/gradle-node-plugin/README.md

 Using a Custom (project-local) Version of `npm`
 -----------------------------------------------

-The plugin will use a locally-installed `npm` if it exists, regardless of the method of installation.
+If `npmVersion` is specified, the plugin installs that version of `npm` into `npmWorkDir` by the `npmSetup` task and use it.

+If `npmVersion` is not specified and a locally-installed `npm` exists, The plugin will use it.

-If you would like the plugin to install use a custom version of npm rather than the one bundled with the version of node installation, you can set `npmVersion` in the `node` extension block.
-The plugin will install the npm to the project's `node_modules` directory by configuring the `npmSetup` task.
+Otherwise, the plugin will use the `npm` bundled with the version of node installation.

 Using a Custom (project-local) Version of `yarn`
 -----------------------------------------------